 Under 18 USC 1343, it is illegal for an individual to use, or cause the use of, the United States Postal Service during the course of a scheme to take money from another by fraud or false pretenses.
 Private commercial interstate mail carriers such as UPS or FedEx also fall under the confines of this statute.

-To convict an individual of mail fraud, the Assistant United States Attorney must prove beyond a reasonable doubt three elements:
+To convict a person of mail fraud, the prosecution must prove beyond a reasonable doubt that:

 - The defendant must have devised a scheme or artifice to defraud another;

 - The defendant must have intended to defraud another;

 - The defendant had to use, or cause another to use, the mail during the course of the scheme to defraud.

 For behavior to be considered fraudulent, any misrepresentation must be related to the scheme.
 It must either help the defendant perpetrate the crime or convince a purported victim to believe the defendant.

 The mail fraud state is very broad and can be used in many different cases brought by federal prosecutors.
 The mailing does not have to be illegal; it only has to be related to the scheme to defraud another.
 A case may begin with the United State Postal Inspection Service or by any other federal law enforcement agency such as the FBI or IRS.
 If these agencies believe that an individual has been participating in behavior that constitutes fraud, these agencies may use the mail fraud statute to investigate and charge the suspected individual.